 The right colour selection can enhance your marketing efforts, portray the desired brand image, but do the exact opposite if poorly executed.

-Psychology of typefaces choices
+psychology of typeface choices

 Brand logo and colours are not the only advertising and branding aspects.
-The choice of typface can also tell a lot about how the brand wishes to be perceived.
+The choice of typeface can also tell a lot about how the brand wishes to be perceived.
 The psychology of a font is based on three elements — feelings, associations, and emotions.

 Let’s compare the above Cadbury and Burger King images and the choice of typeface.
 The Cadbury brand name is written in a script, which is associated with elegance.

 This font choice ties in perfectly with the royal purple tone.
 On the other hand, Burger King uses a strong, modern, and at the same time, a friendly font, which is an excellent fit for their target audience of 15 to 40-year olds.